 Print on demand is a popular revenue stream or marketing strategy for many businesses, and for good reason.
 Here are a few of the benefits.

-Rather than purchasing inventory, which often requires large, bulk orders, you can sell items one at a time.
-That means you only have to pay when an item is actually purchased.
-Whether you’re starting lean or aren’t sure how popular a product will be, you can keep your overhead low and costs in line with exactly how many you have sold.
+You can sell items one at a time rather than purchasing inventory, which often requires large, bulk orders.
+That means you only have to pay when someone buys an item.
+Whether you’re starting lean or unsure how popular a product will be, you can keep your overheads low and costs in line with exactly how many you have sold.

 There May Be Less Work With Print on Demand

-If you want to sell a new product line, you may not want to spend time looking for a new vendor or be responsible for research or shipping.
-The third-party vendor takes care of the printing and the shipping for you, letting you focus on more product lines or ideas.
-It’s a great way to get the product out there without a lot of work on your part.
+If you want to sell a new product line, you may want to avoid looking for a new vendor or being responsible for research or shipping.
+Print on demand solutions like Printful or CafePress take care of the printing and shipping for you, letting you focus on more product lines or ideas.
+Print on demand is a great way to get the product out with little work.

 You May Face Lower Risk With Print on Demand

 Let’s be honest: Not every idea is a winner.
-Rather than shelling out a lot of money on inventory, putting you on the hook for selling those products, print on demand allows you to test out an idea without putting all your eggs in that basket.
+Rather than shelling out a lot of money on inventory, putting you on the hook for selling those products, print on demand companies allow you to test an idea without putting all your eggs in that basket.

-You may find your customers respond to your design, but only on certain products, but not others.
-Or they may love the design for a time and then be done.
-And when they’re done, you can be, too.
+You may find your customers respond to your design but only on certain products, or they may love the design for a limited time.

-With lower risk and lower overhead costs, it’s an option that makes sense in many circumstances.
+With lower risk and lower overhead costs, print on demand is an option that makes sense in many circumstances.

 The Drawbacks of Print on Demand

-There are a lot of reasons to turn to print on demand for your next idea, but there are downsides as well.
+There are many reasons to turn to print on demand for your next idea, but there are also downsides.
 Consider some of these drawbacks before deciding whether this option is right for you.

 Print on Demand May Have Lower Profit Margins

-In general, print on demand costs more per item than inventory you purchase in bulk.
+Generally, print on demand costs more per item than inventory you purchase in bulk.
 This means you’ll either have to pass these costs on to your customers by charging more or absorb the costs and make less per item.
-This may not be a problem if this is a supplemental or side project, but it’s worth calculating.
+It may not be a problem if this is a supplemental or side project, but it’s worth calculating.

 There Are Often Limited Product Options With Print on Demand

-You Usually Have Less Control When Printing on Demand
+You Have Less Control When Printing on Demand

-With print on demand, you don’t have much control over the products, including the quality of design, where the product is made, and so on.
+With print on demand, you don’t have much control over the products, including design quality, manufacturing location, and so on.